6 Disabled Inventors You’ve Never Heard Of

 Hugh Herr

 What were they dealing with?
 Herr has been climbing since childhood.
 On one ascent he and his partner lost their way in a blizzard.
-As a result, by the time they were rescued, Herr’s legs were so frostbitten that doctors had to amputate his legs at the knee.
+By the time they were rescued, Herr had frostbite so badly that doctors had to amputate his legs at the knee.

 Field / subspecialty?
 Mechanical engineering and biophysics.
 Herr is a professor at the MIT Media Lab, where he directs the biomechatronics research group and co-directs the K. Lisa Yang Center for Bionics.

 What did they achieve in it?
-When he was first told he would never climb again, Herr created prosthetic feet with high toe stiffness that made it possible to stand on small rock edges the width of a coin.
+Herr was first told he would never climb again.
+So he created prosthetic feet with high toe stiffness that made it possible to stand on small rock edges the width of a coin.
 In addition, he designed titanium-spiked feet that assisted him in ascending steep ice walls.
-Finally, he had the ability to change his height, fit into a less awkward spot, grab previously-out-of-reach hand and toe holes, and eventually climb at a more advanced level than he had before the accident.
+Finally, he had the ability to change his height, fit into a less awkward spot, and grab previously-out-of-reach hand and toe holes.
+He eventually climbed at a more advanced level than he had before the accident.
 As a result, Herr has the honor of being the first person with a major amputation to perform competitively in a sport alongside top athletes who do not have mobility issues.

 Hugh Herr climbs the wall at the MIT Media Lab’s h2.0 symposium on May 9, 2007, watched by fellow bilateral amputee Aimee Mullins.
 Photo by Jonathan Pfeiffer.